denten-books/plain-text/2-device.md

 technique which emerges in the thought of Russian, German, and English philologists whose work I will cover in the first section of this chapter.
-The subsequent sections trace the simultaneous emergence of the literary device in another sense, as a thought experiment staged by Ludwig Wittgenstein and his students in the 1920s and 1930s.
-These experiments lead us to consider a series of fantastical broken reading and writing machines: machines that define the limits of symbolic thought and interpretation and ultimately result in a specific mechanism, imagined by Alan Turing in a blueprint that lies at the modernist origins of contemporary computational culture.
+The subsequent sections trace the simultaneous emergence of the literary device in another sense, as a thought experiment staged by Ludwig Wittgenstein and completed by Alan Turing in the 1920s and 1930s.
+These experiments lead us to consider a series of fantastical broken reading and writing machines: machines that define the limits of symbolic thought and interpretation and ultimately culminate in a blueprint for a specific mechanism, which lies at the modernist origins of contemporary computational culture.

 ## Technique